sdroege/gst-plugin-rs/README.md

   `Signallable` interface as defined [here](plugins/src/webrtcsink/mod.rs).
 The [default signaller](plugins/src/signaller/mod.rs) can be used as an example.

+  An [example project] is also available to use as a boilerplate for implementing and using a custom signaller.

 * Sandboxed consumers: when a consumer is added, its encoder / payloader / webrtcbin elements run in a separately managed pipeline.
 This provides a certain level of sandboxing, as opposed to having those elements running inside the element itself.